 Why You Should Massage Your Kale

 In comparison to, say, romaine or arugula, kale is much tougher and more fibrous.
 If you eat it as is, you’ll be chewing for a looong time.
-Massaging kale with salt and acid – or an acidic dressing like this cashew caesar – softens the leaves, brings out their moisture, reduces their bitterness, and makes the greens easier to chew and digest.
+Massaging kale with salt and acid – or an acidic dressing like classic vinaigrette or this cashew caesar – softens the leaves, brings out their moisture, reduces their bitterness, and makes the greens easier to chew and digest.

 Make-Ahead Notes

 Let me know if you try this recipe!
-Give it a rating below and leave a comment, and don’t forget to tag your creation with #TheNewBaguette and @thenewbaguette on Instagram.
+Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.

-PrintCashew Kale Caesar
+PrintVegan Kale Caesar Salad

 - Prep Time: 40 mins